simonambridge/RTFAP2/banana/Banana_Setup.md

 ```

-Core banana.dashboards should now appear in SolrAdmin UI in the drop-down list of available cores.
+A Solr core called `banana.dashboards` should now appear in the Solr Admin UI in the drop-down list of available cores.

 ###Update Tomcat conf